zce/velite/readme.md

 # velite

-> A tool turns markdown/yaml/json/others files into data layer for static apps with schema.
+> Turns Markdown, YAML, JSON, or other files into an app's data layer based on a schema.

 [![Build Status][actions-img]][actions-url]
 [![License][license-img]][license-url]